arios91/emailServer/README.md

-Personal email server used to send out email from within my hosted sites.
+API used to send emails from my hosted sites and also charge credit cards using Stripe.